-My kids' school participated in a really great healthy fundraiser called "Farm to School" where they sell bundles of vegetables that you can purchase for yourself or donate to the food bank.
-I bought a couple of bundles and made this easy and Weight Watchers friendly Ground Turkey Shepherd's Pie with mashed potato topping and ground turkey.
-This recipe is 2 WW points on my plan, but you can click HERE to see how much it is on your WW plan!
+My kids' school participated in a really great, healthy fundraiser called "Farm to School" where they sell bundles of vegetables that you can purchase for yourself or donate to the food bank.
+I bought a couple of bundles that had carrots, onions, potatoes, and parsnips.
+It inspired this easy and Weight Watchers friendly Shepherd's Pie with ground turkey and mashed potato topping.
+This recipe is healthy and Weight Watchers friendly @ 4 ww points.

-It's a great way to use up leftover mashed potatoes!
-If you are looking for a healthy version of Shepherd's Pie, look no further.
-This Shepherd's Pie is Weight Watchers friendly!
+This WW Turkey Shepherd's Pie is also a great way to use up leftover mashed potatoes!
+If you are looking for a healthy version of Shepherd's Pie, look no further!
+This Turkey Shepherd's Pie is a WW-friendly recipe and a classic comfort food.
+This recipe pairs well with this Easy Cucumber Kimchi and Greek Yogurt Cloud Bread.

 Jump to: